No Excuses! - A Documentary on Quality Physical Education

 EFFECTIVE TEACHING STRATEGIES

-Articles on Physical Activity & Academic Achievement
+The Relationship Between Physical Activity & Academic Performance

-Active Education: Growing Evidence on Physical Activity and Academic Performance."This research brief reviews published scientific articles that examine how physical activity and fitness may help school-aged children maximize their academic performance.
+Active Education: Growing Evidence on Physical Activity and Academic Performance.
+"This research brief reviews published scientific articles that examine how physical activity and fitness may help school-aged children maximize their academic performance.
 It also provides an overview of the effects of physical activity on the developing brain."

 Before-School Running/Walking club: Effects on Student On-Task Behavior.
 "Results provide evidence for the positive impact of before-school PA programs on children's classroom behavior and readiness to learn.
 Such programs do not take time away from academics and may be an attractive option for schools."